BrianGrant-Data/Resume/docs/index.md

 __Applied Linear Regression__ - BYU-Idaho
 - Validated the fit of models using R squared and adjusted R squared values
 - Created simple and multiple linear regression models to make inferences

-__Applied Calculus for Data Analysis__ - BYU-Idaho
-- Explored the transformation and fitting of distribution formulas to data points
-- Inferred about a population using gamma and exponential distributions on samples